iiMqtt/moodle-utils/README.md

 6. Optionally pin **Moodle Utils** from Chrome's Extensions menu for quick access to its feature switches and Course Tab Manager.

-If the older standalone **UNSW Moodle Session Keeper**, **UNSW Moodle Session Guardian**, or **UNSW Moodle LTI Auto-Close** extensions are installed, disable or remove them to avoid running duplicate scripts.

 To install a later update, replace or update the files in the same folder, open `chrome://extensions`, and click **Reload** on Moodle Utils.
 Existing Moodle tabs should update automatically; refresh a discarded or unresponsive tab once